the-crypt-keeper/fragment-frog/doc/FragmentEditor-simple.md

 In the default "explore" mode, the following keyboard controls should be available:

 - Left/right: change which fragment is selected
+- i: insert a new fragment to the right of the current fragment and transition to "insert" mode
 - space: transition to "edit" mode

-In "edit" mode the Selected Fragment should be rendered as a textarea.
-If entered on the `<new>` fragment, the text should start empty and if the user accepts it with enter the fragment should be created and the selected fragment again moved to another `<new>`
+In "edit" and "insert" modes, the Selected Fragment should be rendered as a textarea.
+If entered on the `<new>` fragment, the text should start empty and if the user accepts it with enter the fragment should be created and the selected fragment again moved to another `<new>`.

-The following keyboard controls should be available in "edit" mode:
+The following keyboard controls should be available in "edit" and "insert" mode:

 - ctrl+enter: insert a newline
 - enter: save changes to the fragment, return to explore mode
+- escape:
-- escape: discard changes, return to "explore" mode
+  - edit mode: discard changes, return to "explore" mode
+  - insert mode: delete the inserted fragment, return to "explore" mode

 ## Starting state